Martina Caregaro

-Martina Caregaro (born 19 May 1992) is an Italian professional tennis player.
+Martina Caregaro (born 19 May 1992) is an inactive Italian tennis player.

 Caregaro has won nine singles and nine doubles titles on tournaments of the ITF Circuit.
-On 22 February 2016, she reached her best singles ranking of world No. 253.
+On 30 November 2015, she reached her best singles ranking of 254.
 On 9 September 2019, she peaked at No. 305 in the WTA doubles rankings.

-Playing for the Italy Fed Cup team, Caregaro has a win–loss record of 0–1.
+Playing for Italy Fed Cup team, Caregaro has a win–loss record of 0–1.